ibm-cloud-docs/speech-to-text-data/index.md

 ## Try out the service
 {: #tryOut}

-For examples of the {{site.data.keyword.speechtotextshort}} service in action, see
+You can see examples of the {{site.data.keyword.speechtotextshort}} service in action:

 -   A [quick demo](https://speech-to-text-demo.ng.bluemix.net/){: external} that transcribes text from streaming audio input or from a file that you upload.
 -   Applications in the {{site.data.keyword.ibmwatson}} [Starter Kits](http://www.ibm.com/watson/developercloud/starter-kits.html){: external} that demonstrate the service.